0 Part Course |

 • Own credit deterioration reduces institutions’ liabilities

-• Liability reduction due to rating downgrade to be now classified in OCI
+• Liability reduction due to rating downgrade is now classified in OCI

 • IFRS shareholders’ equity and treasury shares